gatsbyjs/rfcs/text/0000-clearer-changelogs.md

 # Summary

-The aim of this RFC is to make Gatsby's changelogs clearer and more concise, by improving the formatting of Gatsby's changelogs.
+The aim of this RFC is to make Gatsby's changelogs clearer and more concise, by improving their formatting.

 > Note: See the [related RFC on changelog entries](https://github.com/gatsbyjs/rfcs/pull/27)